Chapter 8 The Amazon Buy Box: How It Works for Sellers, and Why It’s So Important

 There is no one trick to beating the Buy Box, but rather a complex web of metrics to be monitored and improved upon.

-Concentrating on the most important variables, such as becoming an FBA seller, having Prime-eligible products, perfecting your customer service, and understanding the way pricing works, are all key to snagging that coveted Buy Box real estate.
+Concentrating on the most important variables, such as becoming an FBA seller, having Prime-eligible products, perfecting your customer service, staying on top of inventory, and understanding the way pricing works, are all key to snagging that coveted Buy Box real estate.
 In the end, you’re going to have to be algorithmic about your strategy –– the same way Amazon is.

 “If you’re that one lucky seller who gets the ‘Buy Box,’ you make all the sales,” says assistant professor Christo Wilson, lead researcher of the Northeastern University study.
 “So if you want to be competitive for the top-selling products, you pretty much have no choice: You have to be an algorithmic seller.”